microsoft/app-camp/docs/aad/MessagingExtension.md

 There are new files and folders that you need to add into the project structure.

-- Create a new `images` folder under `client` folder and copy over the [9 image files](https://github.com/microsoft/app-camp/tree/main/src/extend-with-capabilities/MessagingExtension/client/images) needed for the rich adaptive cards to display products' inventory.
+- Create a new `images` folder under `client` folder and copy over the [9 image files](https://github.com/microsoft/app-camp/tree/main/src/extend-with-capabilities/MessagingExtension/client/images){target="_blank"} needed for the rich adaptive cards to display products' inventory.

+!!! note
-    > Northwind Database does not have nice images for us to show rich cards with images so we have added some images and mapped them to each product using hashing mechanism.
+    The Northwind Database does not have nice images for us to show rich cards with images so we have added some images and mapped them to each product using hashing mechanism.
     As long as you got the names of the images right, we don't have to worry what images your want to add in the folder 😉.
 You can get creative here!

 - Create a new `cards` folder under the  `server` folder and add three files `errorCard.js`,`productCard.js` and `stockUpdateSuccess.js`.
 They are adaptive cards needed for the messaging extension to display in a conversation based on what state the cards are in.

-  For e.g. if it's a product card, the bot will use `productCard.js`, if the form is submitted by a user to update the stock value, the bot will use the `stockUpdateSuccess.js` card to let users know the action is completed and incase of any error `errorCard.js` will be displayed.
+For example, to display the product card, the bot code will use `productCard.js`; if the form is submitted by a user to update the stock value, the bot will use the `stockUpdateSuccess.js` card to let users know the action is completed; and in case of any error `errorCard.js` will be displayed.

-    > Adaptive cards are json files but in our project since we own these JSON files and do not use any modern bundlers, we have created JS files out of them for the ease of importing content.
+!!! note
+    Adaptive cards are light-weight interactive content you can place in Teams conversations and many other places.
+They are simple JSON.
+These files contain adaptive card templates which allow binding data to the JSON when the card is created.

-- Copy below content into **errorCard.js**
+- Copy below content into **errorCard.js**.
+Notice the data binding expressions such as `${productName}` and `${unitsInStock}`.

 ```javascript
 export default{
     "type": "AdaptiveCard",